How to Stay Safe Online: A Guide Against LGBTQ+ Cyberbullying

 Most social networks have a feature to make messages, posts or groups private.
 By doing this, you can choose to include people you trust and keep potentially sensitive conversations away from harassers.

-Online forums are a fantastic way to interact with your community, but they can often be a catalyst for arguments and discussions that can turn nasty.
-It’s not uncommon for LGBTQ+ people to be unfairly targeted on public boards, just because of how they identify.
+Online forums are a fantastic way to interact with your community, but they can be a catalyst for arguments and discussions that can turn nasty.
+LGBTQ+ people are often unfairly targeted on public boards, just because of how they identify — making them prime targets for LGBTQ cyberbullying.

-The following are all details that you should consider avoiding when talking to people you don’t know.
+Some details you should consider avoiding when talking to people you don’t know include:

-• Address and Contact Information: Cyberbullying is one thing, but having an aggressor know where you live – or how to contact you – can put you in physical danger.
+- Address and Contact Information: LGBTQ cyberbullying is one thing, but having an aggressor know where you live – or how to contact you – can put you in physical danger.
 Never share these details with anyone online, unless you know them personally and it’s via an encrypted chat.
 Even general information, such as your town or city, can be used to locate you, so keeping it to yourself is the safest option.

 Closeted People Risk Being Blackmailed

-Although more and more people are comfortable coming out of the closet, there are still many who unfortunately do not feel safe enough to do so.
-And there are cyber criminals out there who are ready to take advantage of that and are actively looking for victims to blackmail and extort.
-Therefore, it is important to know how to keep certain information private if you so choose.
+Although more and more LGBTQ youth are comfortable coming out of the closet, many who don’t feel safe enough to do so.
+And cyber criminals are ready to take advantage of that and are actively looking for victims to blackmail and extort.
+Therefore, you should know how to keep certain information private.

 Most online platforms have started to take privacy seriously and offer settings to hide parts of, or all, profile information from some users.

-For many transgender people, the period of transition can be an extremely vulnerable time.
-For those who prefer to keep some or all of their transition private, the possibility of being outed is one of the biggest threats to their online safety.
-In fact, 26% of transgender women and 21% of transgender men report having been outed against their will.
+For many transgender people, the period of transition can be an extremely vulnerable time, particularly in the face of LGBTQ cyberbullying; the possibility of being outed is one of the biggest threats.
+In fact, 26% of transgender women and 21% of transgender men report having been outed against their will, a form of digital bullying of queer youth.

 Some of the respondents to our survey shared stories about how their friends and classmates maliciously revealed their gender identity on social media platforms – or even blackmailed them.